What is a Deanery?

 A Deanery is a ‘formally linked’ cluster of parishes (one or more parishes form a benefice, one or normally more benefices form a deanery) within a particular area of a diocese.

 From time to time the number of deaneries in a diocese may change, depending on the need of the particular diocese.
 For example, benefices may merge, or parishes may move into other benefices, changing the internal boundary structure of the diocese.
-Tgis is all carefully managed through a process of pastoral organisazion, more on which can be found here.
+This is all carefully managed through a process of pastoral organisation.

 The parishes that fall within a particular deanery would typically seek to work together on common aspects of parish life, such as allocating requirements for Ministry Share.